Tracy Morgan biography

 Tracy has his own share of official accolades, including a 2009 Emmy nomination for Outstanding Supporting Actor in a Comedy Series for 30 Rock.
 He is an author as well, having written his autobiography, "I Am the New Black," in 2009.
 The following year, he starred alongside Bruce Willis in the feature film Cop Out (2010), in which they play NYPD partners.
 He lent his voice to the animated film Rio (2011) and its sequel Rio 2 (2014).

-His recent credits include the comedy Accidental Love (2015) with Jessica Biel and Jake Gyllenhaal, and the comedy Fist Fight with Ice Cube and Charlie Day.
+His recent credits include the comedy Accidental Love (2015) with Jessica Biel and Jake Gyllenhaal, the comedy Fist Fight (2017) with Ice Cube and Charlie Day, and the animated film The Star (2017).

 Accidental Love (2015)